HarshT10/Portfolio-Landing-Page/Readme.md

 # **Project 15 - Portfolio Landing Page**

-- This project is a landing page for portfolioss.
+- This project is a landing page for portfolios.
+It is fully responsive.

 [Netlify](https://portfolio-landing-page-harshcodes.netlify.app/)